Excommunication in the Catholic Church: Membership of the church

 Salaverri and Nicolau's opinion is that only those which have been excommunicated by a "total, formal and perfect excommunication" can be said to be outside of the Catholic Church.

-Catholic priest Joseph Krupp states that the person excommunicated is still considered Catholic and still has all the duties of that relationship, including going to Mass and the like.
+Catholic priest Joseph Krupp held the opinion that the person excommunicated is still considered Catholic and still has all the duties of that relationship, including going to Mass and the like.
 These persons are, however, to refrain from receiving Communion.